sudo-self/Rpi-shairport-sync/README.md

 The Raspberry Pi Models A and B have a built-in audio DAC that is connected to the device's headphone jack.
 Apart from a loud click when used for the first time after power-up, it is now quite adequate for casual listening.

-To get the benefits of improvements in the Pi's software and firmware, you should update to the Raspian release of October 2018 or later, as a number of improvements have been made to the built-in DAC's firmware.
+To get the benefits of improvements in the Pi's software and firmware, you should update to the Raspian release of October 2018 or later, as a number of improvements have been made to the built-in DAC.

 Do the usual update and upgrade:
 ```